 Held on Saturdays and Wednesdays, the Davis Farmers Market has become a local tradition, with many of the same families spending decades participating and even creating a cookbook using the fresh finds from the farms.
 Explore produce, meats, seafood, cheeses and artisanal products that are locally made.

-The San Luis Obispo Farmers Market is a weekly event that attracts college students, locals and visitors looking for a fun way to spend time.
+The San Luis Obispo County Farmers Market is a weekly event that attracts college students, locals and visitors looking for a fun way to spend time.
 More than just your usual produce stands, you can also find live music, and tables and chairs to enjoy the sights, sounds and foods.

 The Saturday Farmers Market in San Francisco’s Ferry Plaza involves produce suppliers, surrounding restaurants and a changing seasonal roster of sellers.
 There are also crafts and unique food items.